 Average Weather for Boating

-South Carolina has a long boating season from March through November.
-Summers are hot and humid with highs in the 80s and 90s, while spring and fall offer warm, comfortable conditions ideal for time on the water.
+The season runs from March through November.
+Summers are hot and humid with highs in the 80s and 90s.
+Spring and fall offer warm, comfortable conditions.

 55+ Waterfront Communities in South Carolina With Boat Access